Irongade/nestjs-backend-api/README.md

 Swagger Link: http://localhost:3000/api/v1/swagger-docs#/

-The swagger link has all the APIs, as well as the payloads and params.
+The swagger link has all the APIs, as well as the payloads and params details.

 ## Register User as Admin